velartrill/velartrill.github.io/orig/spirals/winterfall/eyes-of-the-storm.md

 "I just— it's not— we're not—"

 "Damn the law.
 You're mine.
-God and the ones who matter know it, and that's what matters true. "
+Khata'e and the ones who matter know it, and that's what matters true. "

 “I’d ask you if you slept well, but from how you look I guess I already know the answer,” Lenshal says sympathetically, shutting the oven and setting a fresh-cooked bowl of _bai shang_ on the countertop.
 I stare at him.